rocky/python-decompile-cfg/README.rst

 be solved if one were to put in the time to do so.
 The problem is that there aren't that many people who have been working on bug fixing.

-You may run across a bug, that you want to report.
+You may run across a bug that you want to report.
 Please do so.
 But be aware that it might not get my attention for a while.
 If you sponsor or support the project in some way, I'll prioritize your issues above the queue of other things I might be doing instead.